Home /

 N.C.
 Fraser and H.-D. Sues (2012): The beginning of the "Age of Dinosaurs": a brief overview of terrestrial biotic changes during the Triassic.
 Abstract, Earth and Environmental Science, Transactions of the Royal Society of Edinburgh, 101.

-!
 J.-C. Gall and L. Grauvogel-Stamm (2005): The early Middle Triassic "Grès à Voltzia" Formation of eastern France: a model of environmental refugium.
-PDF file, C. R. Palevol, 4: 637-652.
-Provided by the Internet Archive´s Wayback Machine.
+Free access, C. R. Palevol, 4: 637-652.

 A.E.
 Götz et al. (2011): Palaeoenvironment of the Late Triassic (Rhaetian) and Early Jurassic (Hettangian) Mecsek Coal Formation (south Hungary): implications from macro and microfloral assemblages.
 Abstract, Palaeobio.
 Palaeoenv., 91: 75.
 See also here (in PDF).